 While you could follow those tips to reach financial independence in your dream home, you could also add a business angle to the deal.
-After you’ve completed constructing the house, you could rent it for a while until you cover the costs of construction, and then you get to live in it, debt-free and probably with a little extra cash too!
+After you’ve completed constructing the house, you could rent it for a while until you cover the construction costs, and then you get to live in it, debt-free and probably with a little extra cash too!

 Reaching financial independence might seem like an elusive dream to many, but it’s actually pretty doable if you build your dream home following these tips.
-Then, you can enjoy that house for the rest of your life without having to worry about money.
+You can then enjoy that house for the rest of your life without having to worry about money.